 What are Substitutes and Complements?

-Commodities which are utilized collectively known as complementary goods.
-Instances of commodities which are supplement to each other incorporate coffee and sugar, shoes and socks, etc. Since coffee and sugar are utilized together, a rise in the cost of sugar is likely to decrease the demand for coffee and a decrease in the cost of sugar is likely to rise the demand for coffee.
+Commodities which are utilised collectively known as complementary goods.
+Instances of commodities which are supplement to each other incorporate coffee and sugar, shoes and socks, etc. Since coffee and sugar are utilised together, a rise in the cost of sugar is likely to decrease the demand for coffee and a decrease in the cost of sugar is likely to raise the demand for coffee.
 Similar is the case with other supplements.

 This is a detailed and elucidated information about the concept of Substitutes and Complements.
 To learn more, stay tuned to BYJU’S.